imranhayat/boiler-plate/README.md

   * Stripe Subscriptions:

-    * This feature create the stripe customer and subscriptions, first of all we first create stripe customer and then subscribe that cutsomer to a specfic plan, the plans we just created above.
+    * This feature create the stripe customer and subscriptions, first of all we first create the stripe customer and then subscribe that customer to a specfic plan, the plans we just created above.
 We also handled the coupons so if you want to give your customer a specfic discount you can do so, but coupons should be created from the stripe dashboard, we don't deal with them in the application, as they are much more flexible there.
-Upgrading and Downgrading Plans have been implemented too, So If you want that, that is there too.
-Customer can add aslo add or update card details and customer invoices are displayed, As this is the full fledge module so, I am just giving you basic code examples where these functions have implemented.
+Upgrading and Downgrading Plans have also been implemented, So If you want that, that is there too.
+Customer can aslo add or update card details and customer invoices are also displayed, As this is the full fledge module so, I am just giving you basic code examples where these functions have implemented.
 To understand this process you can go over the Subscriptions controller and can see all the functions there.
 I am just giving few examples here.

     ```ruby
     def create